maichongju/employee-management-system/Backend/docs/API.md

 - `V1002` Argument not support
 - `V1003` Unsupported parameter.
 Parameter existed but do not support for that api endpoint.
 - `V1004` API not found or not implemented.
+- `V1005` Internal Error
+- `V1006` Target not found.
+Target not found in database.
+- `V1007` User existed.
+User already existed in database.
+- `V1008` Invalid session token.
+Session token is invalid
+- `V1009` Invalid credential.
+The credential is invalid.
+- `V1010` User already exist.
+Only return in sign up page.